Ahmad ibn Ziyadat Allah ibn Qurhub

 Ahmad ibn Ziyadat Allah ibn Qurhub, commonly known simply as Ibn Qurhub, ruled Sicily in rebellion against the Fatimid Caliphate, from 913 to 916.
 He launched raids against the Byzantine Empire in southern Italy and against the shores of Fatimid Ifriqiya, but was deposed and handed over to the Fatimids, who executed him and his followers in July 916.

 Origin and early career

-Ahmad hailed from Sicily, whose gradual conquest from the Byzantine Empire had been started by the Aghlabids in the 820s.
+Ahmad hailed from Sicily, whose gradual conquest from the Byzantine Empire had been started by the Aghlabids of Ifriqiya in the 820s.
 The process had ended with the conquest of Taormina in 902, but had left some Byzantine strongholds in the mountainous northeast of the island (the Val Demone) as well as across the Strait of Messina in Calabria.

 Ahmad ibn Qurhub's patronymics indicate a relationship with Uthman ibn Qurhub, who had been governor of the island in the 830s, and with a Muhammad ibn Qurhub, a military commander who had begun the siege that led to the capture of Syracuse in 878.
 This Muhammad may have been Ahmad's father.

 Ahmad had served as Aghlabid governor of Tripoli just before the overthrow of the Aghlabids and the establishment of the Fatimid Caliphate in 909.